Abuelyouser/Python/README.md

-# Python-Problems
+# Python-Notes

+*funcitons that i wrote make life easier
-problems that i solved by myself
+*problems that i solved by myself